CMakePP/CMaize/docs/src/background/other_projects.rst

 - Development status: inactive.
 - User community: large.

-CMake++ is a tour-de-force of what is possible with the traditional CMake language.
+CMake++ :cite:`cmakepp` is a tour-de-force of what is possible with the traditional CMake language.
 At its core, CMake++ is meant to be more of a library for CMake, then a build system.
 That said it does contain a number of features which can be used to simplify writing build systems including native dependency